My Mini Road Trip Saving Habits

 When it came time for me to start making decisions and viewing the financial aide offers provided to me from several universities, it all seem to become very clear to everyone that this was real.
 I was proceeding through this process assuming that my parents would be paying for whatever college I chose, we never actually had a conversation confirming this.

 I don’t quite remember all of the details of how I and my parents realized that we had very different expectations regarding how my college would be paid for.
 The outcome became that they paid for me to attend Portland Community College.
-I remember seeing the financial aid offers coming in and the amounts outlined for loans that both I and my parents were expected to take out to pay for college.
+I remember seeing the financial aid offers coming in and the amounts outlined for loans such as MCA loans that both I and my parents were expected to take out to pay for college.
 I am glad that I did not agree to any of them because looking back I realize that I was not ready to accept that responsibility.

 My parents paid for the first couple of years of my college (I took the 6-year plan) and eventually towards the end I bit the bullet and took out loans so I could quit my job and finish out the last bit full-time.
 I was fortunate that I left with only $12,500 in student loan debt, $5,000 of which was a loan from my grandparents (the interest rate was quite good).
 By the time I did take out debt, I had an understanding of what it meant and what my responsibilities were as a borrower.